 1.2.
 Contributions.
-We construct DNN approximations of data-to-solution maps, so-called "Operator Networks" for linear second order divergence-form PDEs with non-homogeneous coefficients and source terms.
+We construct DNN approximations of data-to-solution maps, so-called "Operator Networks" for linear, second order divergence-form elliptic PDEs with non-homogeneous coefficients and source terms.
 We establish exponential expression rates for these coefficient-to-solution operators for elliptic PDEs.

-Our argument relies on analytic regularity for elliptic PDEs with analytic coefficients, on the a priori analysis of the spectral approximation of PDEs, and on numerical quadrature.
-We consider linear second order divergence-form elliptic boundary value problems with analytic coefficients, and (uniformly) analytic solutions, whose inputs and solutions can be approximated with exponential accuracy from space of high-degree polynomials.
-Furthermore, our results show also that neural networks can emulate accurately the (discrete) solution map of Galerkin methods for the elliptic PDEs mentioned above with numerical integration.
+Our argument relies on analytic regularity for elliptic PDEs with analytic coefficients, on the a priori analysis of periodic spectral approximation of PDEs, and on the error analysis of numerical quadrature in fully discrete spectral methods.
+We consider linear second order divergenceform elliptic boundary value problems with analytic, periodic coefficients, and (uniformly) analytic solutions, whose inputs and solutions admit exponentially convergent spectral collocation approximations from spaces of high-degree, periodically extendable polynomials.
+Our results show that neural networks can emulate accurately the (nonlinear) data-to-solution operator of Galerkin methods for the elliptic PDEs mentioned above with numerical integration.
 The operator networks we construct are composed of encoding, approximation, and reconstruction operators.
 In the encoding step, the input datum is queried on collocation points in the physical domain.
-The reconstruction and approximates a polynomial basis, while the other maps point evaluations of the diffusion coefficient to coefficients over the basis.
+The approximation and reconstruction parts of the operator networks are composed of two neural networks, one that approximates a polynomial basis, while the other maps point evaluations of the diffusion coefficient to coefficients over the basis.